FREQUENTLY ASKED QUESTIONS

 Where will the WashPod go in my home?

 The internal measurements of both models of the full size WashPod are 3.5m long x 2.5m wide and 2.2m high with a 1.02m ramp.
 The external WashPod unit is made of a highly insulated, waterproof outer case which can, if required, be clad in a material of your choice.
 All that is needed to connect the unit is a cold water supply (external tap) and a 2 x 13amp domestic, electrical sockets.
 The external unit’s dimensions are approximately 4.25m long x 3.55m wide x 2.6m high.

 In most circumstances, the external WashPod will be connected to the house with a small, insulated lobby that is constructed on-site from an existing doorway or even a modified window opening.

 The internal WashPod unit is not insulated as it is sited within the home, erected preferably within a downstairs room.
 Internal WashPod units are fitted with a sliding privacy door in order to maximise room flexibility.
 The room configuration needs to be considered in conjunction to the accessibility needs of the client.

-The New Micro WashPod is the boutique solution as it’s the smallest in the range and the answer for many people needing at-home bathing where space is a premium and fully compliant accessibility may not be needed.
+The Compact WashPod is the boutique solution as it’s one of the smallest in the range and the answer for many people needing at-home bathing where space is a premium and fully compliant accessibility may not be needed.

 Any additional ramps into the unit are supplied and fitted by our installation team.